avatar

 git fetch only downloads the changes from the remote repository to the local repository, without merging them into the current branch.

 In summary, git pull is a convenient way to update the local branch with the latest changes from the remote branch, but it can also be risky if there are conflicts between the local and remote changes.
-In contrast, git fetch is a safer way to update the local repository as it does not automatically merge the changes, allowing you to review the changes before merging them manually.
+In contrast, git fetch is a safer way to update the local repository as it does not automatically merge the changes, allowing us to review the changes before merging them manually.